epi-osdev/workshop-student/README.md

 ## Cross Compiler

 To compile the OS for the CPU, we need a cross compiler, a cross linker, etc..
-It allows us to compile for another target than the OS.
+It allows us to compile for another target than your current OS.

 We have made a Docker image, to build and run it, run the next instructions: